Lesson#191: A macro to auto-format and organize data in an Excel

 Once you’ve written your macro, you can run it by pressing the “F5” key or by clicking the “Run” button in the VBA editor.
 The macro will execute the commands you’ve written and automatically format and organize your data.
 You can also assign a button or a shortcut key to the macro to make it more accessible.

-See also Lesson#147: How to get color code in Excel
+See also Lesson#213: How to Fix Circular Reference Error in Excel

 To do this, go to the “Developer” tab in the Excel ribbon and click on “Insert” and then “Button” (Form Control) or “ActiveX Control” button.
 Draw the button on the worksheet then right-click on the button, select “Assign Macro” and select the macro you just created.
 In this article, we’ve shown you how to create a macro in Excel that automatically formats and organizes data in a spreadsheet.
 This is just one example of the many things you can do with VBA in Excel.
 With a little bit of programming knowledge and creativity, you can automate many of the tedious tasks that are involved in working with data in Excel.